valueflows/valueflows/docs/introduction/transfers.md

 We think that now, and more so in the future, there will be more gradations of rights and responsibilities for resources than are sometimes considered now.
 For example, as a society we may decide that we should take more responsibility for recycling or upcycling resources at the end of their useful life for us, or not wasting them.
 The concept of "ownership" may transition more into "stewardship" in a concept of the world that does not put humans in a position of controlling the world's resources.

 Here are some defined roles that agents can play in relationship to resources, usually for some period of time.
-* *stewardship* (full rights and responsibilities, we use this to replace *ownership* in the current economic system)
+* *ownership* (full rights and responsibilities for a resource)
+* *stewardship* (responsible management of a resource with regards to people and the living ecosystems)
 * *right-to-use* (usufruct, rights to use a resource, usually with attendant responsibilities; does not imply actual use)
 * *possession* (does not imply any rights, although there likely are some responsibilities involved)